Heart’s Content

 • How do significant destinations inspire personal transformation, connections, or memories?

-For the exhibition’s opening on May 2, 6-9, the artists will be present in the gallery; each artist will give a short talk about their work and answer questions starting at 6pm.
+For the exhibition’s opening on May 2, 6-9pm, the artists will be present in the gallery; each artist will give a short talk about their work and answer questions starting at 6pm.

-Heart’s Content presents the culmination of artwork from the 2025 BFA Photography Seniors from the Herron School of Art & Design at IU Indianapolis, a four-year program with an interdisciplinary approach led by teaching artists Stefan Petranek, Benjamin Martinkus, Dana Smessaert.
+Heart’s Content presents the culmination of artwork from the 2025 BFA Photography Seniors from the Herron School of Art & Design at IU Indianapolis, a four-year program with an interdisciplinary approach led by teaching artists Stefan Petranek, Benjamin Martinkus, and Dana Smessaert.

 Annual operating support for Aurora PhotoCenter provided by the City of Indianapolis through the Indy Arts Council.
 Additional support provided by the Efroymson Family Fund and Joy of Giving Something, Inc.